ProfessionalWiki/WikibaseExport/README.md

 ### Enable in-wiki configuration

-If it should be possible to configure this extension via `MediaWiki:WikibaseExportConfig`.
+If it should be possible to configure this extension via `MediaWiki:WikibaseExport`.

 Variable: `$wgWikibaseExportEnableInWikiConfig`